Work-Based Learning

 Q: How quickly can students begin their Work Experience or Co-op?

 A: There are many steps to setting up a work experience or co-op.
 Each step must be completed prior to the student being eligible to receive school credit while working during school hours.
-Please read Steps for Setting up a Work-Based Learning Experience for more information.
+For this reason it can take up to two weeks for the student can being their work experience or Co-op.

 Q: Does the student need the home school counselor's approval to participate in work experience?